Write your search in the input below and press enter.

 • Time management.
 Learning how to be efficient with your time is an invaluable skill and can help with school and sport success.
 While there will always be 24 hours in a day, how you use those hours each day will directly impact your personal development and likelihood for future success.

 • Focus.
 What and where you direct your attention from moment to moment each day will impact your attitude and direct your behaviors, making this another invaluable life skill relating to success.
+Focus also includes directing your attention toward things relevant toward your success, while ignoring irrelevant distractions.

 • Motivation.
 Being willing to do what the competition will not do is a choice and completely independent from your biology and DNA.
+Who will be the first to practice and the last to leave?

 • Resiliency.
 Learning how to cope with adversity and learn from mistakes is yet another example of human choice, not genetic supremacy.
+Athletes who do not see failure as an option develop a great resiliency toward aches and pains, poor coaching decisions, and bad calls on the field — in other words they just keep on going, regardless of what they are up against.

 Rather than wasting time with needless frustration over your lacking size, strength, or speed, why not put more effort into life skills like the ones described above so that you can beat the competition?
 The best athletes do not rely on natural abilities and talents, but instead maximize their potential by mastering important life skills to help with efficiency and success.